begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

 - Contains the functionality needed to write efficient UNIX applications.
 It can spawn child processes, access environment variables and interface to other UNIX programs
-- programs can call external functions written in C or jBC.
+- programs can call external functions written in C, Java or jBC.
 C programs can be made to call functions written in jBC
 - programs can mix with Embedded SQL statements written allowing queries and updates on any SQL Database